DMartinez2560/dmartinez2560.github.io/index.md

 Future work will involve comparing the DETR models against each other image by image using all the metrics and also further qualitative analysis.
 This will aid in determining missed or incorrect labels.
 The DETR RESNET101-DC5 proved to be an acceptable choice for use with the SegMyO.
 An average of 0.789 mIoU across the Frankfurt images instance segmentation indicates the potential for the model chain to be further optimized for the Cityscapes dataset.
 Some limitations of the work is that item mislabeling can occur when a Cityscapes item is found to be similar to a COCO item detected by SegMyO.
 This occurred for street lights, for example, that in one instance was classified as a TV.
 Further model training can reduce this mislabeling.

-DeepLab results, Fig. 8, clearly shows that the model is successful qualitatively and Table IV shows that the model is successful quantitatively, on average.
+DeepLab results, Fig. 2, clearly shows that the model is successful qualitatively and Table VI shows that the model is successful quantitatively, on average.
 The discussion for the DeepLab is between using different architectures.
 The RESNET-50 being backbone is a rather famous architecture, but we also extend our implementation to use the axial-transformers combined with ResNets.
 We are planning to run the model on the total validation dataset and complete the analysis on the DeepLab models trained on Cityscapes.
 Axial-DeepLabs performs better than the Panoptic-DeepLabs on aggregate, but the mIoUs and other metrics are relatively very close in our observation.
-We found in the literature that Axial-DeepLabs outperforms Panoptic-DeepLab by 1.2% Panoptic Quality (PQ) on the Cityscapes dataset XXXXXXXX \cite{axial_deeplab_2020} XXXXXX.
+We found in the literature that Axial-DeepLabs outperforms Panoptic-DeepLab by 1.2% Panoptic Quality (PQ) on the Cityscapes dataset [14].
 In general, we see the end to end model to work better because the deep architecture enable the small features to be identified easily and training on the dataset makes the model detect better.

 We could not train the deep neural network using the dataset because of compute limitations, but we strongly believe that making few architectural changes to train on Cityscapes, can make the neural networks yield higher performance.
 One future work is to create light weight neural network for segmentation such that it can be helpful in real world applications.
 ## Unsupervised Learning - Clustering